OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 ---

 ## 1.2 General controls for sensitive data limitation
+The impact of security threats on confidentiality and integrity can be reduced by limiting the data attack surface, meaning that the amount and the variety of data is reduced as much as possible, as well as the duration in which it is kept.
+This section describes several controls to apply this limitation.

 #### #DATAMINIMIZE
-Description: Data minimize: remove or anonymize data fields or records that are unnecessary for the application to prevent potential leaks.
-Data minimization can also involve statistically analyzing a training dataset to identify and eliminate superfluous records or fields that are not essential for achieving sufficient performance (Data Science).
+Description: Data minimize: remove or anonymize data fields or records (e.g. from a trainin set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation.
-Category: development-time and runtime
+> Category: development-time and runtime datascience

-Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.
+Purpose: minimize the impact of data leakage or manipulation

+A method to determine which fields or records can be removed is to statistically analyze which data elements do not play a role in model performance.

   Links to standards:

   - Not covered yet in ISO/IEC standards.

 #### #ALLOWEDDATA
-(development-time and runtime).
-Ensure allowed data, meaning the data used (e.g., training set) is permitted for the intended purpose.
+Description: Ensure allowed data, meaning: removing data (e.g. from a training set) that is prohibited for the intended purpose.
 This is particularly important if consent was not given and the data contains personal information collected for a different purpose.
+> Category: development-time and runtime management

+Purpose: Apart from compliance, the purpose is to minimize the impact of data leakage or manipulation

 Links to standards:

   - ISO/IEC 23894 (AI risk management) covers this in A.8 Privacy.
 Gap: covers this control fully, with a brief section on the idea

 #### #SHORTRETAIN
-(development-time and runtime).
-Short retain: Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws), to minimize the risk of data leakage.
+Description: Short retain: Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws).
+> Gategory: development-time and runtime

+Purpose: minimize the impact of data leakage or manipulation

 Limiting the retention period of data can be seen as a special form of data minimization.
 Privacy regulations typically require personal data to be removed when it is no longer needed for the purpose for which it was collected.
 Sometimes exceptions need to be made because of other rules (e.g. to keep a record of proof).
 Apart from these regulations, it is a general best practice to remove any sensitive data when it is no longer of use, to reduce the impact of a data leak.